digital-cargo/good-practice-shipment-tracking/README.md

 ![Example 4: Split Shipment with two pieces](./assets/data-mapping-example-4.png)

-The shipment is reached the MAN milestone.
+The shipment has reached the MAN milestone.
 Only one piece reached the DEP miletone.
-Therefore the shipment only has a DEP milestone with the `partialEventIndicator = true`
+Therefore the shipment only has a DEP milestone with the `partialEventIndicator = true`.

-When the second piece reached the DEP milestone, the shipment will get a second DEP milestone with the `partialEventIndicator = true`, and a third DEP milestone without the `partialEventIndicator`
+When the second piece reaches the DEP milestone, the shipment will get a second DEP milestone with the `partialEventIndicator = true`, and a third DEP milestone without the `partialEventIndicator`

 #### Example 5a: Transit Shipment with one piece, completely manifested

 ![Example 5a: Transit Shipment with one piece, completely manifested](./assets/data-mapping-example-5a.png)

-This example demonstrates the benefits of having LogisticsEvents also added to the TransportMovements by matching MAN#1 of Piece #1 with MAN#1 of TransportMovement.
+This example demonstrates the benefits of having LogisticsEvents also be added to the TransportMovements by matching MAN#1 of Piece #1 with MAN#1 of TransportMovement.